Frequently Asked Questions

 root@xdc:/# cat /etc/resolv.conf

-search infra.real.intro.project1 mergev1-xdc.svc.cluster.local svc.cluster.local cluster.local mgmt.mdr.mergetb.net
+search infra.real.intro.project1 mergev1-xdc.svc.cluster.local svc.cluster.local cluster.local mgmt.mdr.sphere-testbed.net

 nameserver 172.30.0.1